 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction some with glazed infills.
-The kitchen incorporates base and wall mounted units.
+The internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction, some of which contain glazing.
+The kitchen facility incorporates base and wall mounted units providing adequate storage.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a chimney breast within the living room.
-This was not in operation at the time of inspection.
-All other fireplaces within the property have been blocked over and are no longer in use.
+All original chimney breasts and fireplaces have been blocked over/removed and are no longer in use.
+There is a decorative electric fire located within the lounge.
+This was not tested.

 Internal decorations Visually inspected.

-Internal decoration incorporates paint, papered, tiled and textured finishes.
+The internal decorations incorporate paint, papered, tile, textured and timber lined finishes.

 Cellars None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located within the rear bedroom.
-Electricity is from the mains.
+Electricity is from the main supply.
+The electrical switchgear is located within the hall cupboard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains.
+Gas is from the main supply.
+The gas meter is located in the bathroom cupboard running under the stairs.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the mains.
-Water piping, where visible, is run in copper and PVC.
-It is possible in a property of this age to have lead pipework still in use but concealed from view.
+Water piping, where visible, was run in copper and PVC.
+We would highlight that it is possible in a property of this age to have lead pipework still in use but concealed from view.
 A suitably qualified contractor can give further advice in this regard.
-The bathroom comprises a bath, shower cubicle, Wc & wash hand basin.
+The bathroom suite incorporates a bath with shower, WC and wash hand basin.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Domestic heating is provided by way of a gas fired boiler wall mounted within the rear bedroom which vents by way of a flue to the rear elevation of the property.
+Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the hall landing cupboard, which vents by way of a flue externally from the property.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.